mitre/CICAT/README.md

 Examples of infrastucture and scenario specification spreadsheets can be found in the data subdirectory and are called TB_infrastructure.xlsx and TB_scnearios.xlsx, respectively.
 These spreadsheets represent an infrastructure testbed developed for testing purposes.
 These testbed files are imported by default if scenGEN.py is invoked without -i or -s input parameters.

 The -o parameter is used to specify a filename for the output spreadsheet.
 If no -o parameter is supplied, the default filename 'Results' is used and saved in the data subdirectory.
 The output filename is always appended with a timestamp to prevent CICAT from overwriting previous scenario results.
+# Worked Example
+The example subfolder contains an example assessment of AP1000 pressurized water reactor (PWR) safety systems based on CICAT scenario generation.
+The infrastructure spreadsheet includes model details for roughly 12 AP1000 safety systems and 80 components.
+Note that this model contains fictious component and network details, and was developed for demonstration purposes only.
+The scneario specification includes 4 scenarios, each targeting a different safety system from internal plant locations and through an external entry point.
+IS01 is a fictional threat actor.
+This threat actor's profile includes both Enterprise ATT&CK(tm) and ATT&CK for ICS techniques.